Is Galway Worth Visiting in 2024?

 Is Galway too touristy?

 Galway is popular for tourists, both Irish and international.
 Like any popular city, it has its peak touristy times.
-July is the most popular month to visit tourists.
+July is the most popular month for tourists to visit Galway, and also has many festivals during those months that draw Irish people from around the country.

 Galway is considered one of the most “Irish” places to visit in the country, because of its culture and charm.
 Whether you’re in Ireland with kids or travelling solo, you’ll be glad you visited Ireland’s most beautiful city.